Alden Richards: 2022–present

+In February 2026, he returns to host for the season 2 of Stars on the Floor.
+He stars with Nadine Lustre in Love, Siargao, a romcom series which will be released on June 26, 2026 on Viu.

 Other ventures

 Modeling and endorsements

 Aside from being an actor, Alden Richards has also done modeling stints.
 In 2010, he ranked 4th on the list of Candy Magazine's "Celebrity Cuties".
 In July 2012, Richards was on the cover of MEGA Magazine with Kapuso co-actors dubbed as "GMA's new breed of rising talents".
 From this time onwards, he has continued to appear in a number of magazines, while being featured in several endorsements.

 Philanthropy

-Over the years, he has performed benefit concerts in support of GMA Kapuso Foundation, Anawim Foundation Home for the Elderly, Christian Family Movement, Children Charity Foundation, Philippine Disaster Recovery Foundation, Gabay Guro Foundation, Klassikal Music Foundation and AR Scholarship Foundation.

-After the devastation of Typhoon Yolanda in 2013, Richards helped with the relief efforts initiated by GMA Kapuso Foundation.
+After the devastation of Typhoon Haiyan in 2013, Richards helped with the relief efforts initiated by GMA Kapuso Foundation.
 For more than 10 years, he has supported Holy Trinity Home for Children, an orphanage in Quezon City.
 Since 2013, he would visit the orphanage by bringing foods, gifts and playing games with the abandoned kids.
 He was part of Department of Health (DOH) Pilipinas Go4Health campaign which aimed in promoting healthy lifestyle.
 Richards became Habitat for Humanity ambassador for Philippines in 2014.
 For three years, he spent his time by building homes alongside other volunteers and families in Payatas, Quezon City.
-He spent his post-birthday celebration with Aeta community in Tarlac for his outreach program in February 2016 and he returned to build a school for them in 2019.
+He spent his post-birthday celebration with Aeta people in Tarlac for his outreach program in February 2016, he returned to build a school for them in 2019.

-Richards was in #NowPH Climage change campaign by the National Youth Commission (NYC) and the Climate Change Commission (CCC).
+In 2015, Richards was in #NowPH Climate change campaign by the National Youth Commission (NYC) and the Climate Change Commission (CCC).
 He became Boardwalk's ambassador for Young Emerging Sociopreneurs campaign which encouraged students to earn money while still in school After joining Philippine Red Cross in 2015 Nation's Blood Drive project, he returned to donate blood for Kapuso Foundation Blood letting project with Red Cross for two consecutive years.

 He participated in Make-A-Wish Foundation program for seriously ill-children in 2017.
-The next year, he joined Dr. Vicky Belo outreach program for cancer patients at Philippine Children's Medical Center on Valentine's Day.
+The next year, he joined Dr. Vicki Belo outreach program for cancer patients at Philippine Children's Medical Center on Valentine's Day.
 He helped build a school for cultural minorities known as Mangyan in Mindoro in 2019.
-Richards became Ronald McDonald House of Charities (RMHC) ambassador in November 2019 and raised awareness by joining RMHC fund-raising events for learn to read program.
+In November 2019, Richards became Ronald McDonald House Charities (RMHC) ambassador and raised awareness by joining fund-raising events for learn to read program.